The Acaia Lunar has long been regarded as the gold standard when it comes to coffee scales. It is THE coffee scale for speed, precision, and accuracy.

 The Brewbar app is helpful in a commercial setting.
 It allows you to sync multiple scales and duplicate a recipe.

 The Acaia coffee app is more of a coffee community than a brewing tool.
-It allows you to connect with other coffee lovers, share recipes and review different espresso beans.
+It allows you to connect with other coffee enthusiasts, share recipes, and review different espresso beans.
 It is also a helpful way to keep track of different coffees you have tried.

 Finally, the Acaia updater app, as the name suggests, keeps your Acaia scale updated with the latest firmware.